manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 Create in "scripts" folder the python file "move_distance.py"

-Create in "launch" folder a launch file "move_distance.launch" to run all nodes:
+Create in "launch" folder a launch file "move_distance.launch" to run all nodes with speciffic useful parameters:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <launch>